SeanKilleen/seankilleen.github.io/_posts/2023-08-07-my-process-for-submitting-pull-requests.md

 I'll put on my reviewer hat and review the PR as if I'd created it.
 This usually turns up some small tweaks I want to make, and also allows me to add more information, such as drawing attention to riskier areas of my work that need in-depth review, or explaining my thinking around the choices I made.

 Again, the goal is communication.
 This provides more historical context and makes review conversations faster if reviews are being performed.

+After I've done this, I typically remove the `WIP` from my pull request title, indicating it's ready for review/merge.

 ## What to Do With all of Those Small Commits?